phamcongthuy/challenge/process.markdown

 ## Public Voting

-Voting begins on June 19, 2018 (9am Pacific Time) and closes June 29, 2018 (5pm Pacific Time).
+* Voting begins on June 19, 2018 (9am Pacific Time) and closes June 29, 2018 (5pm Pacific Time).

-Members of the public may vote once per goal category for a total of five votes.
+* Members of the public may vote once per goal category for a total of five votes.

-Voters must be at least 14 years old and a US resident.
+* Voters must be at least 14 years old and a US resident.

-Voters must log in to participate in the My LA2050 Activation Challenge.
+* Voters must log in to participate in the My LA2050 Activation Challenge.

-Voters can use social sign-in via Facebook or Google or can use an email account to register.
+* Voters can use social sign-in via Facebook or Google or can use an email account to register.
 Voters using an email account will be sent a link to click in order to validate their address.

-We suggest using the latest versions of Firefox and Chrome for Mac and Windows, Safari for Mac, and Internet Explorer 10.

-If you have any questions, please review these FAQs or send us an email at [connect@la2050.org](mailto:connect@la2050.org).
+_If you have any questions, please review these FAQs or send us an email at [connect@la2050.org](mailto:connect@la2050.org)._